caspergrl/GT-UX-UI-Dec2022-June2023/01-week/03-lesson.md

   - Pains
   - Gains

-**Empathy Map Templates**

-Let students know that most designers fill out their empathy maps in a particular order.

 **First, complete the four main sections:**

 By creating an empathy map, students/designers are methodically uncovering the user's needs.
 Encourage students to really do their best to step into the shoes of their user and try to imagine how their user feels based on the information gathered from their interviews.